 "Water is not just a natural resource.
 It’s the source of life, evolution, development, and peace.
 We need to understand the larger merit in truly valuing water.
 My work at UNU supports integrated thinking on the water security agenda to inform policy, programmes, and investments in the water sector."

 Water is inextricably linked to the development of all nations, but unsustainable development is placing pressure on our limited water resources.
-This project aims to support governments in achieving SDG 6.
+This project aims to support governments in achieving SDG 6 through an online tool that addresses SDG targets in national, institutional, and policy contexts.

 Rural areas in Asia often find their economic activity tied to watersheds.
 This interdisciplinary project is investigating the role of water in society, economy, and the natural environment to scientifically demonstrate how the achievement of the SDGs, especially SDG 6, will contribute to regional development.